Creating resources for varying screens

 Use DPs rather than Pixels - Pixels become troublesome as screen density changes.
 Do not hardcode pixel values.
 Avoid pixels in favor of dp (density-independent pixels).

 Avoid AbsoluteLayout Wherever Possible – it is deprecated in API level 3 (Android 1.5) and will result in brittle layouts.
 It should not be used.
 Instead, try to use more flexible layout widgets such as LinearLayout, RelativeLayout, or the new GridLayout.

 Pick one layout orientation as your default – For example, instead of providing the alternate resources layout-land and layout-port, put the resources for landscape in layout, and the resources for portrait into layout-port.

-An Android application needs to be tested against all configurations that will be supported.
+An Android application must be tested against all configurations that will be supported.
 Ideally devices should be tested on the actual devices themselves but in many cases this is not possible or practical.
-In this case the use of the emulator and Android Virtual Devices setup for each device configuration will be useful.
+In this case, the use of the emulator and Android Virtual Devices setup for each device configuration will be useful.

 Another option is to use the services of a third party testing service.
 These services will take an APK, run it on many different devices, and then provide feedback how the application worked.